between two continents

 In la Janda, apart from the diversity of wetland birds, it is possible to observe the Spanish and Bonelli’s Eagles.
-In winter time even Lesser Spotted and Greater Spotted Eagles are present.
+In winter time even Lesser Spotted and Greater Spotted Eagles and Pallid Harrier may be present.

-In our journey we can also visit the only unique European colony of Northern Bald Ibis, one of the most threatened species all over the world, who actually only live in Morocco and Andalusia.
+In our journey we can also visit the only unique European colony of Northern Bald Ibis, one of the most threatened species all over the world, who currently only lives in Morocco and Andalusia.

-Some other species originary from Africa (and arrived a while ago in recent colonization) such as Ruppel’s Vulture, Long-legged Buzzard and Common Bulbul can be spotted here.
+Some other species originally from Africa, (and arrived a while ago in recent colonization) such as Ruppel’s Vulture, Long-legged Buzzard and Common Bulbul can be spotted here.

 Eurasian Griffon Vulture